fredemmott/XRFrameTools/README.md

 ### GPU Throttling (NVIDIA-only)

-Indicates the GPU's power state, and any reasons for it entering the power state.
+Indicates the GPUs power state, and any reasons for it entering the power state.

 - Any Limit: the GPU is being throttled for any reason
 - Lowest P-State: the lowest power-save state the GPU has entered